 Workplace safety and maintaining the employees’ health are at the heart of Vossloh’s care obligations as an employer.
 Nearly all major production plants worldwide are certified under the internationally-recognized standard OHSAS 18001 (Occupational Health and Safety Assessment Series) or the successor standard ISO 45001, and undergo the prescribed audits by independent external auditors.
-As of the end of 2018, just under 70 percent of Vossloh employees were employed at entities certified in accordance with OHSAS 18001 or ISO 45001.
+As of the end of 2019, over 76 percent of Vossloh employees were employed at units certified in accordance with OHSAS 18001 or ISO 45001.
 The switch and system servicing segment within Vossloh Rail Services has even had SCC (Safety Certificate for Contractors) certification since 2017, which goes above and beyond the requirements of OHSAS 18001.
-For the managers of the operating units, achievement of the defined occupational safety performance indicators is an integral part of their pay-related target agreements.
+For the top managers of the operating units, achievement of the defined occupational safety performance indicators is an integral part of their pay-related target agreements.

-Since 2014, workplace accidents throughout the Group have been documented at Vossloh every month on the basis of uniform criteria.
+Since 2014, workplace accidents throughout the Group have been documented at Vossloh every month on the basis of uniform criteria, over and above what is required by law.
 The key performance indicators here are the globally used metrics of lost time accident frequency rate (LTAFR) and lost time accident severity rate (LTASR).
 Accidents resulting in lost time due to an employee’s ill health are reported directly to the Executive Board in a timely manner.
 The Work Safety Committee and the Group Works Council cooperate closely in order to further reduce workplace accidents and further develop the culture of safety.

 1 Accidents involving injury-related lost time of at least 1 hour